bio-guoda/guoda-datasets/wikidata/README.md

 # turn into JSON Lines text format, also called newline-delimited JSON (see http://jsonlines.org/)
 val taxaJsonString = wikidata.filter(_.contains("""Q16521"""")).map(_.stripLineEnd.replace(""",$""", ""))
 ```

+## extract taxon links

+Wikidata contains taxon items (e.g., [lion](https://www.wikidata.org/wiki/Q140))with rich associations to all sorts of data including taxonomies, images, commonnames and more.
+The example below shows how to select taxon items and extract taxon ids for various taxonomic systems (e.g., GBIF, ITIS, NCBI, EOL, WoRMS).

 For full example, see [wikidata/taxonlinks.scala](https://github.com/bio-guoda/guoda-datasets/blob/master/wikidata/taxonlinks.scala).
 You can copy-paste this example into spark-shell, or use ```:paste [filename]``` to run the commands.